jgwentworth92/mywebclass-agile-docs/documentation/theme_1/initiatives/initiative_basic_webpage_template.md

 ### Playwright Test

 Playwright Test will be used to automate testing of the web page to ensure functional and regression testing, including compliance testing.

+### Manual Testing

+Manual testing will be used to validate and test the web page design, content, functionality, and user experience.
+This will include testing for responsiveness, browser compatibility, navigation, forms, and other interactive element